sddkbayram2423/zoo_project/README.md

 # zoo_project

 ###

-In this project Singleton ve OOP Techniques(Class, Inheritance, Interface, Polymorphism, Encapsulation) are used.
+The aim of this project is to implement OOP Techniques(Class, Inheritance, Interface, Polymorphism, Encapsulation).
+In addition Singleton method is used.

+  ###
 Project created as a maven project
+   ###

-To Run : Open MainRunClass and than run as Java Application
+How to run project : Open MainRunClass and than run as Java Application